Advice and Guidance

 Usually the focus is on the presentation rather than the interaction, so a platform that allows for multiple presenters and a Q&A function, such as Microsoft Teams Live Events, is most appropriate.

-Coming Soon - Microsoft Teams webinar, which will be the most appropriate platform for this type of event, without the need for the extensive training needed to use Live Events.
+Microsoft Teams webinar is another appropriate platform for this type of event, without the need for the extensive training needed to use Live Events.
+However, there is not an option for typed audience Q&A with Teams webinar (although you can allow individual attendees to speak, so Q&A could be done in this way).

 When organising a virtual conference, which may last a day or span over several weeks, there are multiple things you need to consider, particularly if your event is not free to attend.
 There are usually large numbers of attendees (from the hundreds to the thousands), multiple streams of presentations, different presenters, and may include a mixture of the types of sessions outlined above (including social meetings - so get creative!)